yoyosource/BOTC-HomeBrew/Potion/Blue/README.md

 Your vote count secretly increases by 1.

 ## ![](Potion%20of%20Curiosity/.image_big.png) [Potion of Curiosity](Potion%20of%20Curiosity)
 During the day you may break this potion in private.
-If you do, choose 3 players; you learn something they have in common or if they have nothing in common.
+If you do you learn a player which is either a good or bad execution for your team today.

 ## ![](Potion%20of%20Empathy/.image_big.png) [Potion of Empathy](Potion%20of%20Empathy)
 You know your alive neighbours potions.
 This potion may break at any time.